nottaro/littleroot/content/Economics/Introduction2Economics.md

 ### Normative Concepts

 -   Normative statements can only be assessed relative to values, opinions, and judgements
 -   Cannot be true or false
+-   Describes how things should/ought to work in the economy

 ## 4 Factors of Production (FOP)